Mod $\ell$ gamma factors and a converse theorem for finite general linear groups

 \section{Abstract}

-For $q$ a power of a prime $p$, we study gamma factors of representations of $\gl_n(\F_q)$ over an algebraically closed field $k$ of positive characteristic $\ell \neq p$.
-We show that the reduction mod $\ell$ of the gamma factor defined in characteristic zero fails to satisfy the analogue of the local converse theorem of Piatetski-Shapiro.
-To remedy this, we construct gamma factors valued in arbitrary $\mathbb{Z}[1/p, \zeta_p]$-algebras $A$, where $\zeta_p$ is a primitive $p$-th root of unity, for Whittaker-type representations $\rho$ and $\pi$ of $\gl_n(\F_q)$ and $\gl_m(\F_q)$ over $A$.
-We let $P(\pi)$ be the projective envelope of $\pi$ and let $R(\pi)$ be its endomorphism ring and define new gamma factors $\wt\gamma(\rho \times \pi) = \gamma((\rho\otimes_kR(\pi)) \times P(\pi))$, which take values in the local Artinian $k$-algebra $R(\pi)$.
-We prove a converse theorem for cuspidal representations using the new gamma factors.
-When $n=2$ and $m=1$ we construct a different ``new'' gamma factor $\gamma^{\ell}(\rho,\pi)$, which takes values in $k$ and satisfies a converse theorem.
+The local converse theorem for Rankin--Selberg gamma factors of $\gl_2(\F_q)$ proved by Piatetski-Shapiro over $\C$ no longer holds after reduction modulo $\ell \neq p$.
+To remedy this, we construct new $\gl_n \times \gl_m$ gamma factors valued in arbitrary $\mathbb{Z}[1/p, \zeta_p]$-algebras for Whittaker-type representations, show that they satisfy a functional equation, and then prove a $\gl_n \times \gl_{n-1}$ converse theorem for irreducible cuspidal representations.
+In the~$\gl_2 \times \gl_1$ case, we define an alternative ``new'' gamma factor, which takes values in~$k$ and satisfies a converse theorem that matches the converse theorem in characteristic $0$.